 How can we offer equity of access for people with disabilities?

-People with disabilities deserve the ability to move safely, conveniently and enjoyably around Yarra, e.g. to roll on mobility scooters to shops, activities or their friends houses, or to travel further with level access public transport stops.
+People with disabilities deserve the freedom to move safely, conveniently and enjoyably around Yarra, e.g. to roll on handcycles or mobility scooters to shops, activities or their friends houses, or to travel further with level access public transport stops.

 People with disabilities include people with:

-- limited mobility, e.g. use a cane or wheelchair,
+- limited mobility, e.g. use a cane, wheelchair, or handcycle,

 - blindness or low vision, and